Whaikaha - Ministry of Disabled People: 2024 spending controversy

 In mid April 2024, disability advocate Jane Carrigan called on the Auditor-General to investigate the Ministry after it spent nearly NZ$10 million on hiring contractors and consultants.
 In response to Newshub's report, the Ministry said that it was a new agency and needed to hire contractors to fill temporary roles while building the organisation.
 Disability Issues Minister Penny Simmonds confirmed that the Government would conduct a review of disability support services in New Zealand.
 In late April 2024, The New Zealand Herald obtained a confidential briefing to the-then Finance Minister Grant Robertson from September 2023 detailing the Ministry's problems.
 Key problems included the rapid transfer of functions, responsibilities and personnel from the Ministry of Health to the new ministry, poor financial management and monitoring capabilities, ageing IT infrastructure and business practices, and workforce shortages (with 97 vacant positions in September 2023).
 While the Ministry for Disabled People now had a new operational model to match its mandate, its operational budget did not meet the NZ$2.2 billion needed for its operational functions.

 Restructuring

 On 15 August 2024, the Disabilities Issues Minister Lousie Upston announced that the Ministry would be restructured as a policy and advisory government department and that its support service delivery functions would be assumed by the Ministry of Social Development.
 Disabled Persons Assembly chief executive and former Green Party MP Mojo Mathers, disability advocate Blake Forbes-Gentle, CCS Disability Action national policy analyst Phoebe Eden-Mann and Green Party disability spokesperson Kahurangi Carter criticised the government's restructuring decision, saying that it would adversely affect the ability of disabled people to access support services due to MSD's poor track record of serving the disabled community.

+Whaikaha became a stand-alone ministry in December 2024.